 TEP never uses high-pressure tactics to collect payment.
 Here are several steps you can take to avoid being duped by scammers.

 - Hang up.
 If you suspect you are the target of a phone scam, just hang up.
 Don’t feel pressured to provide personal information or take any action.
 Similarly, you can delete suspicious emails or shut the door on suspicious visitors.
 If you’re concerned for your physical safety, call 911.
 TEP only contacts customers by phone with automated bill payment reminders as a courtesy, and never demands immediate payment.

-Also, the company never urges customers to purchase pre-paid money cards to pay a monthly bill or to purchase gift cards.
-A complete list of legitimate payment methods, including payment online and by phone, is available by clicking here.
+- Don’t follow scammers’ instructions to buy prepaid cards.
+TEP never urges customers to purchase pre-paid money cards to pay a monthly bill.
+Scammers will ask for the prepaid card’s receipt number and PIN number, which grants instant access to the card’s funds.
+A complete list of legitimate payment methods, including payment online and through TEP’s mobile app, is available by clicking here.

 Customers who receive phone calls or text messages like these also are encouraged to contact the Arizona Attorney General’s Tucson office at (520) 628-6504 or to file a consumer complaint at azag.gov.
 The Attorney General’s office seeks to protect the public and can take legal action in situations that involve violations of state and federal consumer protection laws.

+These long-running scams can take many forms.
+Scammers have claimed to work for the Arizona Corporation Commission (ACC) and tried to convince customers to buy into a home repair grant scheme.
 Similarly, law enforcement and other local agencies have reported that phone scammers have impersonated government employees from the Pima County Sheriff’s Department, the City of Tucson Water Department, Pima County Superior Court, the Arizona Attorney General’s office and the Internal Revenue Service.